sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/insights/backend.md

 ### Unit Tests

-The `codeinsights-db` must be running in order for unit tests against the `store` to work correctly, as these interact with the database.
+The `codeinsights-db` must be running in order for tests against any of the insight related `stores` to work correctly, as these interact with the database.
 You can add the following commandset to your `sg.config.overwrite.yaml` file to easily start the `codeinsights-db`:
 ```
 insights-db:
   checks: